keyvan-malek/RColSim/README.md

 ## 2) Rule Curves
 Rule curves designate a target reservoir water level or volume throughout the year to achieve objectives such as flood control, irrigation, and hydropower generation.
 Generally, a rule curve is either an upper limit or a lower limit.
 The upper limit guides flood control operation, ensuring that enough storage space is available to reduce flood volumes.
 The lower limits help maintain enough water in the reservoir so that firm energy loads can be met throughout the year and the reservoirs refill by their target refill dates.
 The variable refill curve, assured refill curve, critical rule curve, and operating rule curve lower limits all fit into this category.
 	The target storage volumes for each rule curve are read from diagrams of required storage on the y axis and date on the x axis.
 A set of curves gives the required storage for different forecasted inflow conditions.
 An example is the storage reservation diagrams used for guiding the evacuation of reservoirs for flood control.
 The Army Corps of Engineers, Columbia Basin Water Management Division maintains a repository of such diagrams at https://www.nwd-wc.usace.army.mil/cafe/forecast/SRD/srd.htm.
 	In RColSim, the rule curves are supplied in the form of text files in which rows represent week of the year and columns represent the volume of water stored in the reservoir.
 In transcribing the storage reservation diagrams, we interpolated between the months to derive weekly values, and we converted from required storage space to water stored in the reservoir by subtracting storage space from the full pool volume.
 Unlike the other rule curves, the variable refill curve is computed using forecasted inflows and assumed releases.
-The procedure for computing variable refill curves is discussed in section 2.1.2.
+The procedure for computing variable refill curves is discussed in section 2.1.2 of the user manual.

 ## 3) Flow Targets
 Most reservoirs have designated flow targets to reduce the negative impact of dams on navigation or anadromous fish spawning, rearing, and migration.
 The flow targets included in RColSim are listed in Table 1.